mun3/F-ckAvgleAntiAdblock/README.md

 # F-ck Avgle's AntiAdblock
-The intrusive ads on avgle.com (NSFW) are intolerable, especially on low-end devices.
+The intrusive ads on avgle.com (NSFW) are intolerable, especially on low/mid-end devices.

 Patches will be made until Avgle reverses its decision!
 Please share.